sherry-ger/Elasticsearch-Deep-Dive/Labs/Lab1.md

 <img src="/Labs/images/dashboards.png" width="400">

 5. Type in `metricbeat system` in the search bar and hit enter.
-6. Select `[Metricbeat System]` ECS Overview
+6. Select `[Metricbeat System] ECS Overview`
 7. Click on Dashboards to go back.

 <img src="/Labs/images/dashboards1.png" width="400">

 8. In the searchbox, type in `filebeat nginx`
 9. Select `[Filebeat Nginx] Overview ECS`
-10. Be sure to change the date to last 1 year.
+10. Be sure to change the date to last 1 year and click the Refresh button.

 <img src="/Labs/images/dashboard2.png" width="400" height="250">

 ### Infra and Log UI

-Within Kibana, there are two plugins that are dedicated to Infra and Logs.
+Within Kibana, there are two plugins that are dedicated to Infrastructure and Logs.

-1. Click on Infrastructure icon to go to the Infra UI.
+1. Click on the Infrastructure icon to go to the Infra UI.

 <img src="/Labs/images/InfraUI.png" width="200" >